-5.1.40 FMT_REV.1 Revocation
+5.1.49 FMT_REV.1 Revocation

-- 5.1.40.1 FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the [selection: users] within the TSC to [assignment: the CSSO and authorized system administrators]. - 5.1.40.2 FMT REV.1.2 The TSF shall enforce the rules: [assignment: - a) The immediate revocation of security-relevant authorizations; and - b) [assignment: list of other revocation rules concerning users]].
+5.1.49.1 FMT_REV.1.1 The TSF shall restrict the ability to revoke security attributes associated with the [selection: users] within the TSC to [assignment: CSSOs and authorized system administrators].

+- 5.1.49.2 FMT_REV.1.2 The TSF shall enforce the rules: [assignment: - (a) The immediate revocation of security-relevant authorizations; and

+(b) [assignment: list of other revocation rules concerning users]].